 General Range: Middle

-Notes: Familiar tune to practice modulation and consistent live performance techniques.
+Notes: Familiar and easy song to practice modulation and consistent live performance techniques.

 Rating: Easy